solana-program/program-metadata/README.md

 #### Buffer Management

-Using a buffer account you can split the metadata update into the uploading of the data part and then assign the buffer to the program in a later trans.
+Using a buffer account you can split the metadata update into the uploading of the data part and then assign the buffer to the program in a later transaction.

 - Create/update/fetch/close buffer accounts:
   `npx @solana-program/program-metadata create-buffer|update-buffer|fetch-buffer|close-buffer ...`